joe-editor/joe/docs/hacking.md

 character codes (so that ASCII is fast).
 To do this, the first of the second to last level tables is embedded in the struct Rtree.
 If the code is below 512, then the upper 5 bits index this table to find the leaf table, and the lower 4 bits index to leaf table.
-There is one local access and one indirection.
+Thus, there is one local access and one indirect access for codes below 512.

 ### Rset